burntcustard/CI224_GAMEDEV_SEM2/ProjectBrief.md

 Essential objectives:

-1) Create a cubeworld with at least 10 different cubes, or opengl shapes.
+1) Create a cubeworld with at least 10 different cubes, or OpenGL shapes.

 2) All cubes to be at least different colours and size.
 Textured cubes if possible and time permits.